SageHack/hacklair/content/31c3-conferences-wrapup.md

 ### Why watch?

-To learn about Manning & Barrett Brown trials, legals issues and related laws.
+To learn about Manning & Barrett Brown trials, legal issues, and related laws.

 ---